 You will find in this section the latest public news regarding the liquefied natural gas market, regulation and innovations.
 Please type any keyword in the search box and /or use the ”area”, “topic” and “date” filters to refine your search.
 Feel free to submit your news to GIIGNL using the contact form.

-Edited from DEFA's press release
+Edited from ENI press release

-Edited from Tokyo Gas’ Press release
+Edited from Tellurian press release

 Guangdong Energy starts construction of Huizhou LNG terminal